SURFscz/SRAMsync/README.md

 #### users

 The naming convention is configurable and a template can be used to customize the conversion.
-Its purpose is to create non conflicting users names at the destination.
+Its purpose is to create non-conflicting users names at the destination.
 The `uid` from SRAM is unique within SRAM, but that does not guarantee that it will be unique at the destination.
 The following variables can be used to better tailor what is needed: